matrix-org/synapse/docs/usage/configuration/config_documentation.md

 * `x_forwarded`: Only valid for an 'http' listener.
 Set to true to use the X-Forwarded-For header as the client IP.
 Useful when Synapse is behind a reverse-proxy.

+* `request_id_header`: The header used as the basis for the request ID which is used in logs and tracing to correlate requests.
+Useful when Synapse is behind a reverse-proxy.
+For example, if you use Cloudflare in front of Synapse, you can set this to `"cf-ray"` to match up requests even when the Cloudflare layer times out before Synapse is done.

 * `resources`: Only valid for an 'http' listener.
 A list of resources to host on this port.
 Sub-options for each resource are: